midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 **Installation:**

 Install Kali Linux without a desktop.
-Make sure to UNCHECK all of the options for desktop selection.
+Make sure to UNCHECK all options for desktop selection.
 Reboot into your machine.

 clone this repository and run the set up script